 People hold onto things because it’s easier to tuck those things away in the proverbial closets of our minds or in the literal ones in our homes until we are ready to deal with them.
 It’s a coping mechanism.
 A way to compartmentalize and not have to face any emotions that may come up from releasing something.
 Avoidance and procrastination are bad habits we develop when we are feeling overwhelmed.

-Refusing to let go of things can also be about fear.
+Not getting rid of clutter can also be about fear.
 It can be a survivalist instinct to try to maintain control of our personal environment and be prepared for the unpredictability of life.
 A current example of this in a real-world setting is the giant storage bin full of pandemic food in my office saved- just in case.
 Or, it can as simple as the fear of not be prepared and not having what you need, when you need it.
 Examples in my home include storing dozens of batteries and flashlights, a life straw, and an excessive amount of blankets.

 Many of us occasionally shine a light into our darkest and most cluttered corners.
 We address a few problems, release some physical or emotional junk, only to return and fill the space again and again.
 Dealing with clutter can be an unrelenting circle and learning to let things go once and for all is a life skill that we should all strive to practice regularly.
 One great tool for exploring your mind and releasing emotional baggage is journaling.